Turfjs/turf/packages/turf-concave/README.md

 # concave

-Takes a set of [points](http://geojson.org/geojson-spec.html#point) and returns a concave hull polygon.
+Takes a set of [points](http://geojson.org/geojson-spec.html#point) and returns a concave hull Polygon or MultiPolygon.
 Internally, this uses [turf-tin](https://github.com/Turfjs/turf-tin) to generate geometries.

 **Parameters**